Rolel/DSBClone/README.md

   * Removed support of DSB1 command set as they conflict with some DSB2 games.
 * 2024-01-04:
   * Improvements on calibration for clone/original MP3 module.
 Releases available for DSB2, DSB1 & SpikeOut.
+* 2024-08-24:
+  * A special source code is proposed for SpikeOut FE.
+It compress sound volume to be closer to the original game.

 # Installation